AlessioSal98/RobotProgrammingProject/README.md

 * */robot_arm/joint1_position_controller/command*
 * */robot_arm/joint2_position_controller/command*
 * */robot_arm/joint3_position_controller/command*

 The information relative to each individual node, is stored inside a *std_msgs::Float64* object
 ### Inverse Kinematics (Analytical)
+This part of the node asks the user to specify, from keyboard, the desired coordinates that the end effector of the robot should reach.
+First, a check about the feasibilty of the task is made, by ensuring that the desired coordinates are inside the workspace of the robot.
+If the task is feasible, then the *Robot3R::analyticalInverseKinematics* is called, and it will produce 4 possible inverse kinematics solutions, that will correspond to 4 joint configurations.
+In particular, the provided solution for this robot type are:
+* Forward/Elbow Up
+* Forward/Elbow Down
+* Backward/Elbow up
+* Backward/Elbow down

+Once those solutions are computed, it is possible to choose one among them and then the joint configuration will be properly published on the relative topics